 Understanding the jargon is half the battle.
 Some heavy hitters like MIT and Dartmouth have gone back to mandatory testing.
 Others, however, are getting creative with "test-flexible" models.

-Take Yale's Test-Flexible Policy as a prime example.
+Take Yale's Test-Flexible Policy as an example.
 Yale requires scores, but they let you choose which ones to show off.
 You can send the traditional SAT or ACT, or you can opt for Advanced Placement (AP) or International Baccalaureate (IB) scores.
-This is a game-changer.
-It allows you to highlight your strengths in specific subjects rather than just a general three-hour marathon exam.
+This approach allows you to highlight your strengths in specific subjects rather than just a general three-hour marathon exam.

 Before you finalize your list for the Jan 15 deadline, double-check the fine print.
 High-tier schools are increasingly looking for objective data to verify those high GPAs, especially in an era where grade inflation is rampant.